Friday, 3 April 2026

 This year a group of us rode to Lechlade over two days: seven set out from Walton to ride to Newbury, and Peter S and Keith joined us for the second day to ride to Lechlade.

-An early and cold start on Thursday saw us leaving Walton on familiar leafy roads at first, heading towards Farnborough and stopping for a canal-side lunch just before in the Mytchett canal centre.
+An early and cold start on Thursday saw us leaving Walton on familiar leafy roads at first, not quite following the Basingstoke canal and stopping for a canal-side lunch just before in the Mytchett canal centre, near Farnborough.

 Mytchett canal centre

-The sun came out and it was quite warm as we headed north on the Hawley valley, dodging Camberley and up to Eversley, where we turned left and rode all the way to Newbury on mostly quiet roads.
-We had tea at the Wellington Farm Shop sitting in the sun with views over the open countryside.
+The sun came out and it was quite warm as we headed north on the Hawley valley, dodging Camberley and up to Eversley, where we turned to the west and rode all the way to Newbury on mostly quiet roads.
+We had tea at the Wellington Farm Shop basking in the sun with views over the open countryside.

 Friday started with a bit of drizzle, but it never came to much.
 It was a shorter ride today so we stopped in Hungerford for coffee, at a garden centre selling ornaments for thousands of pounds, but we were about to go up a hill so we decided not to buy any.